Filed Date: Dec. 12, 2007

 Prior to the change in defendant, Judge Snow issued an order on August 19, 2016 referring Sheriff Arpaio to a randomly selected judge for criminal proceedings to determine whether he should be held in criminal contempt for:

-On July 31, 2017, District Judge Susan R. Bolton issued an order finding Sheriff Arpaio guilty of criminal contempt.
+The criminal proceedings took place in a separate action (United States v.
+Arpaio, 16-cr-01012) and, on July 31, 2017, District Judge Susan R. Bolton issued an order finding Sheriff Arpaio guilty of criminal contempt.
 2017 WL 3268180.
 The court found that Judge Snow’s preliminary injunction was clear and spelled out that detaining persons past the time sufficient to conduct a criminal investigation was a violation of their Fourth Amendment rights and that Sheriff Arpaio had to cease the practice immediately.
 Further, the court found that Sheriff Arpaio had the requisite knowledge of the order and that, based on public statements demonstrating flagrant disregard for the order, he had willfully violated the preliminary injunction order.
 On August 14, 2017, Sheriff Arpaio filed a motion for a new trial, and/or that the verdict be vacated, arguing that he was wrongfully denied a trial by jury.
 On that same date, he also filed a motion for a judgment of acquittal.
-After President Trump issued an Executive grant of clemency to Joe Arpaio on August 28, 2017, he filed an additional motion to vacate the verdict.
+After President Trump issued an executive grant of clemency to Sheriff Arpaio on August 28, 2017, Arpaio filed an additional motion to vacate the verdict.
 Subsequently, the court dismissed the first two motions with prejudice, reserving only the motion to vacate the verdict.

-Meanwhile, in the district court, the parties continued litigating over legal fees.
-Although they went to mediation, this was unsuccessful.
+Meanwhile, in the original district court action, the parties continued litigating over legal fees.
+Mediation was unsuccessful.
 On March 3, 2017, the Ninth Circuit ordered Maricopa County to pay $400,395.55 to the plaintiffs to cover legal fees.
 On March 1, 2018, the Ninth Circuit ordered that an employee of Maricopa County pay the plaintiffs $52,877.42 in additional attorneys' fees for work performed on a motion to dismiss the employee's appeal of the district court's order finding that he had committed civil contempt for violating the injunction.

 On May 24, 2018, MCSO published its Third Traffic Stop Annual Report.
-The Monitor noted issues with the underlying data due to a lack of quality control procedures with MCSO’s contracted vendor responsible for the various analyses.
+The monitor noted issues with the underlying data due to a lack of quality control procedures with MCSO’s contracted vendor responsible for the various analyses.
 MCSO has since contracted with a new vendor.
-Despite the Monitor's concerns with the data, the Report found that the issue of racial differences in post-stop outcomes is systemic and cannot be attributed only to a small number of deputies.
-The Report did, however, identify several deputies which were outliers when compared to their geographic peers and MCSO is working to address those outliers.
+Despite the monitor's concerns with the data, the Report found that the issue of racial differences in post-stop outcomes was systemic and could not be attributed only to a small number of deputies.
+The Report did, however, identify several deputies who were outliers when compared to their geographic peers and noted that MCSO was working to address those outliers.

-The Monitor continues to oversee the MCSO's compliance with the multiple supplemental injunctive relief orders entered.
-The plaintiffs have filed a supplemental motion for attorneys' fees incurred from June 1, 2016, through August 31, 2017, in the total amount of $1,237,192.10.
-On April 12th, 2019 the court granted plaintiff attorney's fees in the amount of $747,836.24.
+The monitor continued to oversee MCSO's compliance with the multiple supplemental injunctive relief orders entered.
+The plaintiffs filed a supplemental motion for attorneys' fees incurred from June 1, 2016, through August 31, 2017, in the total amount of $1,237,192.10.
+On April 12th, 2019, the court granted plaintiff attorney's fees in the amount of $747,836.24.

-In mid-June of 2019, the Independent Investigator, assigned in the Second Amended Second Permanent Injunction/Judgment Order, announced that he had completed his duties and that he was no longer needed to investigate MCSO affairs.
-In January of 2020 he submitted a letter to the judge charting the work he did and notifying him that he would be available to the court if he was required to testify.
+On June 11, 2019, the Independent Investigator, assigned in the Second Amended Second Permanent Injunction/Judgment Order, announced that he had completed his duties and that he was no longer needed to investigate MCSO affairs.
+On January 3, 2020, he submitted a letter to the judge charting the work he did and notifying him that he would be available to the court if he was required to testify.

 Summary Authors